 Most people avert their eyes when the world gets messy: they scrunch uncooperative hair into the safety of ballcaps, kick dust bunnies conveniently under couches, and dunk ugly memories into their mental trashbins.
 It’s unusual to meet someone who sits down with disorder, shakes its hand, and engages it in honest conversation.
 José Olivarez is one such rarity—an artist who detects music amidst the chaos and spins unlikely rhythms into poetry.

 The son of Mexican immigrants, Olivarez is an expert at manning the spaces in between.
-His work not only names the linguistic, generational, and cultural gaps in the second-gen Mexican-American experience, but it gives a body to each divide.
+His work not only names the linguistic, generational, and cultural gaps in the first-gen Mexican-American experience, but it gives a body to each divide.
 Citizen Illegal—Olivarez’s first full-length collection—is an articulation of the Latinx experience in modern America that’s both gut-wrenching and musically immaculate.
 Each page is a testament to the “messiness…[of a] wound reopening at a moment’s notice and then being swallowed up again.”

 A Chicago native, Olivarez will return to Charlottesville next week (he was on a Virginia Festival of the Book panel last March).
 He’ll set up shop at the Bridge Progressive Arts Initiative, leading a community artist talk on September 11 and a youth poetry residency the next day.
 These events will kickstart Social Justice Through Creative Practice—a series of workshops and talks crafted by Creciendo Juntos, an organization leveraging resources and connections to serve local Latino families.